nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 2. Choose a **Certification Service** that supports ACME.

 3. Some Certification Services require their ACME Server account to be bound an external account for added security.
-If that is the case, the security server owner needs to have external accounts credentials configured in `/etc/xroad/conf.d/acme.yml`.
+If that is the case, the security server owner needs to have external accounts credentials configured in `/etc/xroad/conf.d/acme.yml` (more info on how to configure ACME can be found in section [24.
+Configuring ACME](#24-configuring-acme)).

 4. On the CSR fields page make sure the **CN** field (and **SAN** if present) field has the correct DNS name.
 This is used by the ACME server to check that the member owns the domain the certificate is ordered for.

-5. Check the **Order certificate from ACME Server with the created CSR** checkbox.
-Now when the **Generate CSR** button is clicked, it will also be used to order certificate from the ACME Server.
+5. Press the **Order certificate** button.
+This will generate the CSR similarly to the **Generate CSR** button and also order the certificate from the ACME Server.
 When the order is successful, then certificate is returned and imported to the new key automatically.

+Authentication Certificate can also be ordered with an already existing CSR.
+For that follow these steps.

+1. On the **Navigation tabs**, select **Keys and Certificates**

+2. Show more details about a token by clicking the caret next to the token name.

+3. On the row of the desired authentication key, click **Order Certificate**.
+This link is only shown if the CSR has been generated beforehand and there are Certificate Authorities available that support ACME and use the same Certificate Profile that the CSR was created with.

+4. In the dialog that opens select the issuer of the certificate from the **Certification Service** drop-down list.

+5. Click **Order**.
+When the order succeeds, the certificate is downloaded and imported to the chosen key automatically.

 ### 3.3 Registering the Security Server in the X-Road Governing Authority